AAB273/TRAINS-TEAM2/README.txt

 BE SURE to end the timer by calling clock.clock.endTimer() AFTER root.mainloop() or else your program will be stuck in an infinite look updating the time.

 Look at CTC_Office/CTC_UI.py for an example.

+NOTE: We will be implementing a command in the socket/server that sends a command to every module when the timer is updated.
+This way, no one will have to call methods related to the clock, and it will run autonomously, updating without extra code in individual modules.